Onyenso/YensoGram/README.md

 # YensoGram

-This project was created as a result of the requirement to complete [Harvard University's CS50 Final Project](https://cs50.harvard.edu/x/2020/project/).
+This project was created as a result of the requirement to complete [Harvard University's CS50x Final Project](https://cs50.harvard.edu/x/2020/project/).

-YensoGram is basically a blog web application that allows a user to make posts and send messages in form of chats to other users.
+YensoGram is basically a web application that allows a user to send messages in form of chats to other users and make posts.
 It was developed using Python (Flask), SQL, JavaScript, HTML and CSS.

 ### PROJECT DESCRIPTION